MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/plan-telemetry-dashboard-deployment.md

 description: "Learn about components and sizing, topology, hardware, and bandwidth recommendations for Office Telemetry Dashboard deployments."
 ---

-# Office Telemetry Dashboard topology, sizing, and bandwidth planning
+# Plan an Office Telemetry Dashboard deployment

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*